zhaoou/notes/generic/javaGenerics.md

                \-- use of the parameter, Key will be replaced by the actual type

 ```
-> Use type parameters when there is a relationship between types we need worry about
+> Use type parameters when there is a relationship between types we need to worry about

 # generic type bounds